Intermediate extension of Chow motives of Abelian type: The motivic picture

 If $M_U$ is an indecomposable object of $\CHFUM$, then according to Summary~\ref{2M}~(c), $j_{!*} M_U$ is indecomposable in $\CHFXM$.
 Conjecture~\ref{3C} then predicts the triviality of its radical, hence the projection

 would be an isomorphism.
 In particular, any endomorphism $h_U$ of $M_U$ would then admit a unique extension to an endomorphism of $j_{!*} M_U$ in $\CHFXM$.

-\begin{Ex} Assume $U$ to be regular, and dense in $X$.
+\begin{Ex} Assume $U$ to be nilregular, and dense in $X$.
 According to Theorem~\ref{3A}~(1), the object $\one_U$ then belongs to $\CHFUM$.
 On the one hand, Conjecture~\ref{3D} would allow to define the value of intermediate extension on $\one_U$,

 On the other hand, the \emph{motivic intersection complex}, denoted by the same symbol $j_{!*} \one_U$, is defined as an extension of $\one_U$ to a Chow motive over $X$, satisfying

 \cite[Def.~2.1]{W5}.
 If it exists, then Conjecture~\ref{3C} holds for $M = j_{!*} \one_U$, since $\End_{\CHFXM}(j_{!*} \one_U)$ is then equal to a finite product of copies of $F$.
 By the above discussion, the two notions are compatible: the motivic intersection complex would thus equal the value of the functor $j_{!*}$ on $\one_U$. \end{Ex}